 Article ID: DN067 | By: Mitchell Pacwa, S.J.

-This article first appeared in the Fall 1991 issue of the Christian Research Journal, .
+This article first appeared in the Fall 1991 issue of the Christian Research Journal.
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal please click here.

 In America and abroad a system of classifying personality types — the enneagram — is becoming very popular.
 Strictly speaking, the enneagram is a circle with nine points on it (ennea means “nine” in Greek, and gram means “line drawing”).
 Inside the circle two figures connect the nine points, a triangle and an oddly shaped six-pointed figure.
 Most people who refer to the enneagram, however, relate it to a personality typology system based on this drawing.
 In workshops they learn that only nine personality types exist and that every person fits into one of them.
 Each of these nine types represents a personality compulsion, a wrong or even “demonic” way of behaving.
 Once a person identifies his or her type (usually classified by a number on the enneagram), then he or she can supposedly learn how to improve, or at least avoid getting worse, spiritually.